sonic-net/SONiC/doc/pac/Port Access Control.md

 ### 2.2.1 802.1x

-PAC leverages the IEEE 802.1X-2004 for 802.1x standard as available in the "hostapd" implementation in the "macsec" docker.
+PAC leverages the IEEE 802.1X-2004 for 802.1x standard as available in the "hostapd" implementation in the sonic-wpa-supplicant folder.
 It is an IEEE Standard for Port Access Control that provides an authentication mechanism to devices wishing to attach to a LAN.
 The standard defines Extensible Authentication Protocol over LAN (EAPoL), which is an encapsulation technique to carry EAP packets between the Supplicant and the Authenticator.
 The standard describes an architectural framework within which authentication and consequent actions take place.
 It also establishes the requirements for a protocol between the Authenticator and the Supplicant, as well as between the Authenticator and the Authentication server.

 ### 2.2.2 MAC Authentication Bypass